Resources?

 Fonts!

-This website makes occasional use of the Junicode font family, which you can find here.
+- This website makes occasional use of the Juniocode font family, which you can find here, mostly on reader-type pages.